Portavita/portavita.github.io/_posts/2021-01-25-Why_Kafka_compression_might_save_you_thousands_of_dollars.markdown

 Fabio: Hey Bob, did you review the Kafka producer settings?

-Bob: No, I did not but it might be a good idea
+Bob: No, I did not but it might be a good idea.

 Not long after we realized that producer was not guaranteeing ['Atomicity'](https://en.wikipedia.org/wiki/ACID#Characteristics).
 Therefore commits might get lost.